 For example, it is known that 1 gram of plutonium will decompose over many thousands of years.
 However, 1 kilogram of plutonium will not survive even 10 milliseconds...
 When the radioactive isotope reaches the so-called “critical mass” - it explodes.

-Can we guarantee that our reckless exploitation of the Earth and systematic overheating of its interior do not increase the likelihood of reaching a critical mass of radioactive isotopes in the Earth's interior?
+Can we guarantee that our reckless exploitation of the Earth and systematic overheating of its interior do not increase the likelihood of some radioactive isotopes inside Earth's reaching a critical mass ?

 The story of Phaeton suggests that the existence of a planet in our solar system cannot be taken for granted ...